 On a case-by-case basis, our office will consider an increase to your financial aid budget for the purchase of a personal computer.

 The winter session is considered part of your spring semester in terms of charges and financial aid.

 If you will have additional costs for the winter session (travel study, course fees, extra tuition charges, etc.), you will need to email SFS to request that your financial aid budget for spring be adjusted to incorporate these costs.
 Include the CRN(s) and/or course code(s) for your winter session courses in your email.
-Additional aid is generally in the form of a Parent PLUS loan or private student loan.
+Additional aid is generally in the form of a Parent PLUS loan or private education loan.